Gausdal Municipality: Coat of arms

 The coat of arms was granted on 19 September 1986.
 The official blazon is "Per fess azure and argent, a single stair step section slanting outwards" (Delt av blått og sølv ved enkelt trappesnitt skrått utover).
-This means the arms have a field (background) that is divided horizontally in the shape of a stair step that is slanting to the right.
-The field has a tincture of blue on the top part and argent on the bottom part.
-Argent means it is colored white most of the time, but if it is made out of metal, then silver is used.
+This means the arms have are divided with a line that is divided horizontally in the shape of a stairstep that is slanting to the right.
+The field (background) above the line has a tincture of blue.
+Below the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms were designed to mimic the shape of one of the main mountains in the municipality, Skeikampen.
 The bottom argent part represents the snowy mountain and the top blue part represents the sky.
 The arms were designed by Inger Line Thallaug.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Gausdal.
+The Church of Norway has five parishes (sokn) within Gausdal Municipality.
 It is part of the Sør-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.